Is Brown Safe?

 Where can I park when visiting at Brown?

-Would my student be notified of a dangerous or emergency situation occuring on campus?
+Would my student be notified of a dangerous or emergency situation occurring on campus?

 Hate Crime FAQ